 Please note: I get a lot of people writing to this website, asking what they should do about their varicocele, and how to deal with the pain.
 Unfortunately, i can’t post all of these comments because the website would lose its meaning.
 This is not a varicocele-help website.
 This is a website dedicated to sharing the true dangers of varicocele embolizations.
 If you are writing to ask whether or not you should undergo an embolization for your varicocele, the answer is clearly, in my opinion: NO!

 I also get an occasional person trying to post that varicocele embolizations aren’t dangerous, that i’m wrong, that the medical establishment can’t be so wrong.
 I won’t post these comments.
 I’m sure there are plenty of people out there that don’t agree with me… notably, all the doctors willing to perform embolizations in the first place.
-This website is about about people sharing their problems with the procedure, not all the success stories (yes i hope they exist too) and second-hand opinions.
+This website is about people sharing their problems with the procedure, not all the success stories (yes i hope they exist too) and second-hand opinions.

 The following is a list of doctors that have performed the coil removal operation or expressed willingness to try (please contact me to add to this list):